Capped Bust Quarter Values

 The Seated Liberty Quarter replaced the Capped Bust Quarter in 1838, reflecting another shift in American coinage.

-• 1834 Large & Small Date Varieties – A popular variety among collectors.
+• 1834 Large & Small Date Varieties: A popular variety among collectors.

-• Proof Issues (1834-1838) – Rare early proof strikes add another level of desirability.
+• Proof Issues (around 1820 to 1838): Rare early proof strikes add another level of desirability.

 Investment Potential